Black history from the year you were born

 2014: Ava DuVernay earns a Golden Globe nomination

-Ava DuVernay earned a Golden Globe nomination for her directorial work on the film "Selma.”
-She was the first Black woman director to be nominated for a Golden Globe.
-After the release of "A Wrinkle in Time” in 2018, DuVernay became the first Black woman to direct a $100 million-grossing film.
+Ava DuVernay earned a Golden Globe nomination for her directorial work on the film "Selma."
+She was the first Black woman director nominated for a Golden Globe.
+After the release of "A Wrinkle in Time" in 2018, DuVernay became the first Black woman to direct a $100 million-grossing film.

 2015: Bree Newsome brings down the flag

-2016: Carla Hayden becomes librarian of Congress
+2016: Carla Hayden becomes Librarian of Congress

-The first African American and first woman to lead the national library, Dr. Carla Hayden has been working in the information science field for decades.
+The first Black American and first woman to lead the national library, Dr. Carla Hayden has been working in the information science field for decades.
 One of her biggest projects is collecting resources for the continued digitization of collections and materials.

 2017: Tiffany Haddish hosts 'Saturday Night Live'

 The "Girls Trip" star made history when she hosted "Saturday Night Live," becoming the first Black woman stand-up comic to do so in the show's 43-season run.
 One year later, actor and musician Donald Glover served as host and musical guest.

 2018: Stacey Abrams runs for governor of Georgia